 3 MO ST § 455.038

 Step 4: The hearing for the full order of protection

-At the hearing, both you and your abuser will have the chance to present evidence, witnesses, and give testimony to prove your case.
-You must prove that the abuser has committed the act(s) of domestic violence (as defined by the law) that you alleged in your petition.
-You must also convince a judge that you need protection and the specific things you asked for in the order.
+At the hearing, both you and your abuser will have the chance to present evidence, present or “call” witnesses, and give testimony to prove your case.
+You must prove that the abuser committed the act(s) of domestic violence, as defined by the law, which you alleged in your petition.
+You must also convince the judge that you need protection and the specific things you asked for in the order.
 See the At the Hearing section for ways you can show the judge that you were abused.
 You can learn more about the court system in our Preparing for Court – By Yourself section.
 The judge will then decide whether or not to grant you a final order of protection.
 If the abuser was served but does not show up for the hearing, the judge may still grant you an order of protection or the judge may order a new hearing date.
 You may want a lawyer for the hearing, especially if you think the abuser will have one.
 For free and paid lawyers, go to our MO Finding a Lawyer page.